AndersonTorres/rfcs/rfcs/0182-user-management.md

 superuser powers or use raw Nix commands as a basic user, some of them [not recommended](https://stop-using-nix-env.privatevoid.net/).

-This RFC proposes to fill this gap-in-the-middle: a structured model of system management for basic users.
+This RFC proposes to fill this gap-in-the-middle: a structured, modular, declarative, and flexible model of system management for _basic users_ and the /home/ directory.

 # Detailed design
 [design]: #detailed-design